opentok/OpenTok-PHP-SDK/README.md

 See the [reference documentation](docs/reference.md).

-For details on the API, see the comments in Java files in src/main/java/com/opentok.
+For details on the API, see the comments in PHP files in src/main/java/com/opentok.

 For more information on OpenTok, go to <http://www.tokbox.com/>.